MiraGeoscience/geoh5py/docs/content/uijson_format/index.rst

 Object Members
 ^^^^^^^^^^^^^^
 Each JSON object with the following members become a parameter in the user interface.
-Each object must have the members **label** and **value**.
-Each member will contribute to the appearence and behaviour within Geoscience ANALYST.
+Each object must have the members ``label`` and ``value``.
+Each member will contribute to the appearence and behaviour within Geoscience ANALYST>.
 The possible members that can be given to all parameter objects are:

 label ``str``
     Required string describing parameter.
 A colon will automatically be added within Geoscience ANALYST, so this should be omitted. value ``str``, ``int``, ``bool`` , or ``float``
-    This required member takes a different form, including empty, depending on the :ref:`parameter type <json_param_examples>`.
+    This require member takes a different form, including empty, depending on the :ref:`parameter type <json_param_examples>`.
 The value is updated when written from Geoscience ANALYST. main ``bool``
     If set to true, the parameter is shown in the first tab and will throw an error if not given and not optional.
 Optional parameters may be set to main.
 When main is not given or is false, the parameter will be under the *Optional Parameters* tab. tooltip ``str``